aperezdc/gnarl/doc/quickstart.rst

 ====================

-If you have the `hipack module <https://pypi.python.org/pypi/hipack>`__ installed (it is an optional dependency, Lasso will work just fine without it), it is also possible to serialize objects to `HiPack
+If you have the `hipack module <https://pypi.python.org/pypi/hipack>`__ installed (it is an optional dependency, Gnarl will work just fine without it), it is also possible to serialize objects to `HiPack
 <http://hipack.org>`__, using the :func:`Schemed.to_hipack()` method.
 Deserialization and validation can be done using the